ISO Certification

 • ISO certification can serve as a growth strategy for any business, be it a startup or a big enterprise.

 One of the most common misunderstandings about the phrase “ISO Certified” is that it is used without referring to the particular standard.
-In a technical point of view, this is neither complete nor correct because an ISO Registration must always be connected to a specific ISO standard.
+From a technical point of view, this is neither complete nor correct because an ISO Registration must always be connected to a specific ISO standard.

 For instance: